Back to ViTs Hub

 $$ \hat{y} = \text{MLP}_{\text{head}}(\text{LayerNorm}(\mathbf{z}_{\text{cls}}^{(L)})) $$

-Why not just average all patch tokens?
-Both approaches work, but the CLS token has an appealing interpretation: it is a learnable "query" that asks "what class is this image?" and collects evidence from every patch through attention.
+You could also just average all patch tokens (global average pooling).
+Both work.
+But the CLS token has a useful interpretation: it acts as a learnable query -- "what class is this image?" -- and collects evidence from every patch via attention.

 Positional Embeddings

 Without convolutions, the Transformer has no notion of spatial order.
-Feeding patches in any permutation would yield the same output -- the model is permutation-equivariant by default.
-To inject spatial awareness, we add learnable positional embeddings:
+Feeding patches in any permutation produces the same output -- the model is permutation-equivariant by default.
+To fix this, we add learnable positional embeddings:

 $$ \mathbf{z}^{(0)} = [\mathbf{z}_{\text{cls}} + \mathbf{p}_0; \; \mathbf{z}_1^{(0)} + \mathbf{p}_1; \; \ldots; \; \mathbf{z}_N^{(0)} + \mathbf{p}_N] $$